JelyseCalkum/my-projectjory/README.md

 Licensed under the MIT license.

 ## Acknowledgements
-I would liek to thank the UofO Coding Bootcamp for providing me with the knowledge and tools needed to complete this project.
+I would like to thank the UofO Coding Bootcamp for providing me with the knowledge and tools needed to complete this project.

 ## Author
 Author: Jelyse Calkum